codeinthehole/codeinthehole.com/www/posts/0049-avoid-initial-data.rst

 -------------------------------------------------

-Django provides several mechanisms for `loading initial data for models`_, such as leveraging JSON fixture files or files of raw SQL - James Bennett offers a `good overview`_.
+Django provides several mechanisms for `loading initial data for models`_, such as leveraging JSON fixtures or files of raw SQL - James Bennett offers a `good overview`_.

 .. _`loading initial data for models`: https://docs.djangoproject.com/en/dev/howto/initial-data/
 .. _`good overview`: http://www.b-list.org/weblog/2007/nov/21/install-time/

-Each documented method involves initialising data as part of the syncdb event, either by loading a fixture file or by hooking into the syncdb event.
+Each documented method involves initialising data as part of the syncdb event, either by loading a fixture file or by hooking into the syncdb signal.
 However, there is a serious pitfall with these techniques, as described in the `Django docs`_:

 .. _`Django docs`: https://docs.djangoproject.com/en/dev/howto/initial-data/#automatically-loading-initial-data-fixtures